Transonic accretion flow in the mini discs of a binary black hole system: Introduction

 Finding an exact analytical solution for binary or multiple black hole sources in GR is very challenging.
-Several attempts have been made to address this problem \cite{Kramer-1980-259, Dietz-1985-319}, where it often requires the extra matter fields, commonly interpreted as struts or cosmological strings, to support the gravitational attraction between the black holes.
+Several attempts have been made to address this problem \cite[]{Kramer-1980-259, Dietz-1985-319}, where it often requires the extra matter fields, commonly interpreted as struts or cosmological strings, to support the gravitational attraction between the black holes.
 However, all of them are hard to believe as a proper manifold because some fundamental theoretical issues arise regarding asymptotic flatness, singular behaviors, validity of energy conditions, etc., along with the stability issues.
 In \cite{Majumdar-1947-390, papapetrou-1945-191, Hartle-1972-87, Emparan-2000-104009}, some regular metric solutions were proposed for the multi-black hole configurations.
 In these models, electromagnetic fields or charged matter help to maintain the equilibrium between the black holes.
 However, these systems are generally unstable to small perturbations, which could cause them to merge or drift apart. \citet{Astorino-2021-136506} were the first to propose an exact analytical solution for a configuration of two static black holes, where an external back-reacting gravitational field maintains the equilibrium between two sources without requiring additional matter fields.
 Most importantly, this metric is regular everywhere outside the event horizons, i.e., free from any conical and curvature singularities, providing a physical BBH metric solution.
+In their construction, they employed the Ernst framework, a formalism for generating exact stationary and axisymmetric solutions by reducing the Einstein field equations to a complex scalar equation for the Ernst potential.
+Within this framework, they used a technique in which the external gravitational field is modeled as a series of multipole moments.
+By appropriately choosing the multipole structure, they were able to achieve mutual equilibrium between the black holes against their gravitational attraction and also avoid any curvature singularities outside the horizons.
+In this way, they constructed a physically acceptable exact solution representing a realistic binary black hole configuration.
 It is characterized by the masses and positions of the two black holes, external field parameters, and a gauge parameter.
 In this work, we investigate the transonic accretion flow around the primary black hole in the background of this metric.
 We find both the shock-free and shock-induced accretion solutions, and examine their corresponding disc properties, such as density distribution, temperature distribution, and emissivity, etc. Since the horizon of individual Schwarzschild black holes are distorted by their mutual interactions, the presence of the secondary black hole may influence the accretion properties of the CPD.
 To address this possibility, we explore the impact of binary parameters, specifically the mass ratio ($q$) of the two black holes and their separation ($z_2$) on the accretion solutions.
 We also examine the various shock properties and luminosity distributions of the CPD as functions of $q$ and $z_2$.
-These investigations show that the accretion properties of the CPD are nearly independent of the binary parameters, featuring earlier predictions based on different aspects of binary accretion \cite{Lee-2024-141}.
+These investigations show that the accretion properties of the CPD are nearly independent of the binary parameters, featuring earlier predictions based on different aspects of binary accretion \cite[]{Lee-2024-141}.

 The paper is organized as follows.
 In Section \ref{sec:BBH-spacetime}, we introduce the BBH spacetime.
 The model equations governing the accretion flow in the CPD are formulated in Section \ref{sec:model-equations}.
 In Section \ref{sec:results}, we present the transonic accretion solutions and discuss the impact of binary parameters on various accretion properties.
 Finally, we present the concluding remarks in Section \ref{sec:conclusions}.